San Bernardino County, California: Libraries

 The San Bernardino County Library System consists of 32 branches across the county.
 Library services offered vary from branch to branch, but include internet access, children's story times, adult literacy services, book clubs, classes, and special events.
 The library system also offers e-books, digital music and movie downloads, free access to online learning through Lynda.com, and many other digital services.

 City-sponsored public libraries also exist in San Bernardino County, including A. K. Smiley Public Library in Redlands, California, which was built in 1898.
-Other public libraries in the County include: The San Bernardino City Public Library System, Rancho Cucamonga Public Library, Upland Public Library, Colton City Library, and the Ontario City Library.
+Other public libraries in the County include: The San Bernardino City Public Library System, Rancho Cucamonga Public Library, Upland Public Library, Colton City Library, Victorville City Library and the Ontario City Library.
 These libraries are separate from the county system and do not share circulation privileges.

+Arts and culture

+The San Bernardino County Museum in Redlands CA is a multidisciplinary museum offering a look at the area’s past with an Inland Southern California regional focus.
+Its exhibits and collections draw from the cultural and natural history of San Bernardino County.

+Keys Desert Queen Ranch, in Joshua Tree National Park, has ranger-led tours to learn about the cultural history of Keys Ranch, Native American history, mining, ranching, homesteading, the Keys family, and the site's transition into a protected historical site.

+Kimberly Crest House & Gardens is a 6-acre estate in Redlands, CA with a Victorian Chateau and Italian Renaissance styled gardens.
+The gardens are open to the public and the house serves as a museum offering guided tours.

+The Wignall Museum of Contemporary Art at Chaffey College, Rancho Cucamonga, CA is a non-collecting institution that features temporary exhibitions of contemporary art, education and community programming.